 Once a Flight Request is approved and scheduled, the user fees must be forwarded to the performing organization(s).
 In most cases, user fees must be available to the performing center(s) before mission activities, such as integration, can occur.
-For SMD funded researchers using NASA assets, the fees will normally be withheld from the investigator's budget by the sponsor and sent directly to the NASA aircraft or instrument organization.
-For researchers using non-NASA assets, the fee payment process will vary and the Airborne Science business managers together with the aircraft managers at each center are prepared to assist the investigator with the financial procedures.
+For SMD- funded researchers using NASA assets, the fees will normally be withheld from the investigator's budget by the sponsor and sent directly to the NASA aircraft or instrument organization.
+For researchers using non-NASA assets, the fee payment process will vary and the aircraft managers with the help of the Airborne Science business managers are prepared to assist the investigator with the financial procedures.